 Smith Family and Cosmetic Dentistry provides a full complement of dental services for all members of your family regardless of age.
 Steven W. Smith, DDS, attended the University of Michigan School of Dentistry in 2005 and was awarded a Doctorate in Dental Surgery in 2009.
 Following his graduation from dental school, he served 4 years as a Navy dentist before joining a private practice in Leland, NC.
-Today Dr. Smith enjoys having his own practice in Sneads Ferry and a second location in Jacksonville, NC.
+Today Dr. Smith enjoys having his own practice in Sneads Ferry, Jacksonville and Hampstead, NC.
 You can read more below about the specific services offered at Smith Family and Cosmetic Dentistry.

 Regular dental check ups can provide a way to ensure total oral and body wellness.
 Spotting signs early for things like forming cavities, gum disease or even oral cancers can save your teeth and quite possibly your life.
 At Smith Family and Cosmetic Dentistry, your oral health is our primary goal.
 Healthy teeth and gums are a crucial part of your overall well being, and we want you to have a great smile too!
 So whether it is a simple dental cleaning, full oral examination or advanced restorative and cosmetic treatments, all of your dental needs can be handled at Smith Family and Cosmetic Dentistry.

 Both crowns and most bridges are fixed or semi-permanent dental prosthetic devices.
 Unlike dentures, which you can take out and clean daily, crowns and bridges are actually cemented onto existing teeth or implants, and can only be removed by your dentist.